A Surprise Becomes a Rout

 The ground here is uneven and often muddy, but you cannot see the ford area from a vehicle.
 Walk to the small boat ramp, which is hard to see until you get near the water.
 Go as close to the river as you safely can.
 Look to the right where the river turns out of sight downstream.

 Early in the morning of the day of battle, you see through changing leaves the Tory militia.
 They are riding down the far slope toward the island in a column, most or all on horseback.
 The rear of the column is still making its way across when you hear the gunshots from the battle breaking out.
 The column hurries its pace, but not all are across when the movement stops.
-Men from the front start splashing back to the left, many or most on foot, having abandoned their horses.
+Men from the front start splashing back to the left, some probably on foot, having abandoned their horses.
 The rear turns around and retreats back to the left as men run past.

 The battle has lasted all of 45 minutes.
-But it is one of several battles that prevent Loyalists from joining the British at the pivotal Battle of Guilford Court House the following March.
+But it is one of several that prevent Loyalists from joining the British at the pivotal Battle of Guilford Court House the following March.
 The lack of militia troops to put up against many hundreds of Patriot militia at that battle helps explain the mortal damage done to Cornwallis a month after he crossed Shallow Ford.

 Cornwallis Crosses

 Starting on Tuesday, February 7, 1781, and continuing into the next day, the British army crosses here from right to left.
 They are headed to the Moravian towns to resupply during their pursuit of the Continental Army of Maj.
 Gen. Nathanael Greene.
 Greene had crossed at the Trading Ford downriver a week earlier, but the river was too high for Cornwallis to follow him.
 The British started to camp in Salisbury until it dropped.
 Cornwallis decided he could not wait any longer and must take the longer route via this ford.
-Given that he assumed Greene was headed for the upper fords of the Dan River at or west of modern Danville (Va.), it was not that far of a detour.[b]
+Given that he assumed Greene was headed for the upper fords of the Dan River at or west of modern Danville (Va.), it was not that far of a detour.[13]

 The Patriot militia cavalry of Col. Joseph Graham had slowed Cornwallis near Salisbury and dogged his march all the way here.
 You see it arrive in time to cross over, climb the far hill, and watch the last of the Redcoats march away.[6]